Why Ozone for Disinfection?

 EarthWalk’s CleanZone option, using ozone to sanitize, is available in two of our existing product lines; charging systems can also be included in the disinfection cart or station.

-The FDA, USDA and EPA have approved ozone as an antimicrobial disinfectant, killing 99.99% of pathogens.
+The FDA, USDA and EPA have approved ozone as an antimicrobial disinfectant; ozone kills 99.9% of pathogens on surfaces.

 Ozone is a naturally occurring compound.
 It’s produced in the upper atmosphere (the ozone layer), and thunder storms also produce ozone via lightning strikes (i.e. the electrical excitation of oxygen molecules heating the air and splitting the bonds between the atoms).